msillano/ms_symtools/MDexchange/README.md

 [**SyMenu MD Exchange**](https://github.com/msillano/ms_symtools/tree/main/MDexchange  "Download from GitHub") is a tool that export and import the SyMenu structure to/from *markdown* files.
 This allows for easily management of large menus.
-By editing an *MD* file you can update and reorganize the menu tree, change names and edit tooltips for all items.
+By editing comfortably an *MD* file, in a featured editor,  you can update and reorganize the menu tree, change names and edit tooltips for all items.

 The origin of this solution bemes from afar.
 I like *SyMenu* for the *tooltips*: between the *'Start Menu'* replacements this is a unique feature.
 Why do I like tooltips?
 Because I use many programs, but not in a regular basis, the tooltips are an useful aid in remebering information about programs and features, documentation, and workflows.

 How to edit the SyMenu Configuration?
 SyMenu offers a tree for managing the menu structure and 'ad hoc' forms for configuring items.
 Faster, a file can be 'drag&drop' onto the SyMenu Icon and a new item is added to menu.
 You can also do a 'Batch Import' which scans a folder and adds all executables files.
 Quite?
 Yes... and not.
 I also need a more global way, not so detailed and punctual as the forms, but not so simple and skeletal as the SyMenu Tree view.

-L'option to directly edit the SyMenuItem in XML, perhaps with a specializzated editor is too verbose and full of details: not praticable.
+L'option to directly edit the SyMenuItem in XML, perhaps with a specializzated editor, is too verbose and full of details: not praticable in my option.
 XML is useful for documentation pourposes: see prettyPrintMenu.

 The basic idea here is to use the Markdown, much less verbose than XML, to define just a few important (to me) aspects of SyMenu: building large trees, fine-tuning tootips, in generally speaking visible parts of the menu, in a fast, easy and avantageous way. (e.g. to define a new menu structure of 60-100 branchs, or rewrite some SPS descriptions, ofthen too big to fit into a tooltip).